-Proposals should include plans to ensure sustainability of the successful efforts past the term of the award (see additional ADVANCE merit review criteria).
+Institutional support is also demonstrated through commitment to project sustainability.
+Proposals must include detailed plans to ensure sustainability of the successful efforts past the term of the award (see additional ADVANCE merit review criteria).

 Activities Description

 A wide range of activities can be undertaken as part of a PAID project.
 Activities of various and multiple scales are welcome, however, the requested budget should be appropriately scaled to the potential impact, size and complexity of the proposal.
 PAID project activities must be informed by publicly available findings from earlier ADVANCE projects, other related projects, and by relevant social science literature.